 We are confident that this initiative will save lives and provide a platform for offering similar standardized programs across the province, including our Northern Indigenous communities.
 We plan on offering this program in remote and Indigenous communities very soon.

 This initiative is 100% sponsored by Heart to Heart First Aid CPR Services and is our way of giving back to a community.
-We are proud to announce a social entrepreneur branch of our company called the Johnston-Brais Initiative.
-This initiative honours all those who have lost their lives from opioid poisoning or homelessness.
+We are proud to announce our new non for profit organization called ‘The Community Responder Network’.
+This organization was established in loving memory of Garth Johnston and Natalie Brais and honours all those who have lost their lives from opioid poisoning or homelessness.
 Our advocacy work within this initiative is geared toward providing support services and a voice for the marginalized population.

-Please support the Johnston-Brais Initiative and the Peer Support Responder program.
-If you have any questions about these programs, please contact Heart to Heart CPR’s CEO, Nick Rondinelli at 416-960-5319 or email him at email@example.com.
+If you have any questions or require any further information about this program, please contact Heart to Heart CPR’s CEO, Nick Rondinelli at 416-960-5319 or email him at email@example.com.

 Blended Learning means on-line / in-class training.
 Instead of doing two full days in class, you would complete half the course at home or office and the other half in-class.
 Participants must first complete the self-paced online component, which includes a knowledge evaluation, then successfully complete an Instructor-led classroom component (skills practice and evaluation session) in order to achieve certification.
 Currently, we offer Standard First Aid CPR/AED C or HCP and CPR/AED C or HCP.

 Heart to Heart offers a few varieties of discounts.